tiagoCuervo/JapaNet/README.md

 ![](./figures/boxes.png?raw=true)

-The main motivation behind the project choice has been to utilize the artificial intelligence tools to contribute to a wider ongoing research aimed at making ancient Japanese culture and history more available to people[1].
+The main motivation behind the project choice has been to utilize artificial intelligence tools to contribute to a wider ongoing research aimed at making ancient Japanese culture and history more available to people[1].
 Sources written in Kuzushiji cannot be read nor appreciated without appropriate translation by anyone except only a small number of experts.
 Being able to make the ancient Japanese heritage more accessible to a wider public seemed like a fantastic real-life application of Machine Learning.

 Data for the project has been taken from the Kaggle competition[2] aimed at improving the current models developed for Kuzushiji recognition.